gardener/gardener/docs/usage/shoot_autoscaling.md

 ---
-description: The basics of Horizontal Node and Vertical Pod Auto-Scaling
+description: The basics of horizontal Node and vertical Pod auto-scaling
 ---

 # Auto-Scaling in Shoot Clusters